jzhang306/jzhang306.github.io/_pages/about.md

 I am looking forward to learning more about the Natural Language Process, Linguistics Model, Machine Learning and Artificial Intelligence on syntax analysis.<br>

-Self-motivated learner, I would share some courses and guides once I make some tutorial videos.
+Self-motivated learner, I would share some courses and guides once I make some tutorial videos.<br>

+My brief CV is here [CV](../assets/CV.pdf)